British Columbia natgas exports to Washington rise slowly after pipe blast

-(Reuters) - The amount of natural gas moving from British Columbia to Washington state through the Sumas hub started to rise on Friday after Enbridge Inc returned a pipeline to service following a pipe blast in British Columbia earlier in the week.
+(Reuters) - The amount of natural gas moving from British Columbia to Washington state through the Sumas hub edged up over the weekend after Enbridge Inc (ENB.TO) last week returned a pipeline to service following a pipe blast in British Columbia.

+The reduction in the amount of gas flowing through the point, however, caused prices at the hub to rocket to their highest since 2014.

-Enbridge said on Thursday it returned a 30-inch (76-centimeter) gas pipe in British Columbia that was shut due to a fire on an adjacent 36-inch line on Tuesday, leading to supply disruptions in British Columbia and Washington.
+Enbridge returned a 30-inch (76-centimeter) gas pipe in British Columbia that was shut after a fire on an adjacent 36-inch line on Oct.
+9, leading to supply disruptions in British Columbia and Washington.

+Enbridge said Sunday it was building a road to bring equipment to the site of the blast to fix the damaged pipe.
+The company, however, did not say when the damaged pipe would return to service.

 One billion cubic feet of gas is enough to fuel about 5 million U.S. homes for a day.